ItsRemer/BetterBingo/README.md

 ### Using Teams

-Items obtained by team members will be displayed in blue on your bingo board.
+Items obtained by team members will be displayed in green on your bingo board.

 ## Anti-Cheat System